claudi-aaa/rna_splicing/README.md

 # rna_splicing
-Example of rosalind solution (without use of other libraries)
+example of one solution (without use of other libraries) to rna splicing problem on Rosalind